SetaSensei/playground-6brnwvig/markdowns/welcome.md

 The team should thrive to define the expected behaviours of their system before developing them.

-As we are talking team-wise, we need to describes a behaviour in a language that any human can understand.
+As we are talking team-wise, we need to describes a behaviour in a language that any human can understand and that follows the guidelines TDD gives us.

-### Ubiquitous language

->A ubiquitous language is a (semi-)formal language that is shared by all members of a software development team — both software developers and non-technical personnel.
-The language in question is both used and developed by all team members as a common means of discussing the domain of the software in question.
-In this way BDD becomes a vehicle for communication between all the different roles in a software project.
->
->-- _Wikipedia_

 > So, it's Cucumber, right ?
 >